thatrobotguy/ABB_IRB_1600_Setup/README.md

 </launch>
 ```
 In the upper launch file, I turned the couple_J_2_3 off as well as set the default IP address.
 Other than that, everything else is left alone.
 I did make one other change to the launch files.
-This one should NOT be necessary, nor is it recommended, but I have included it here so that I am not missing anything as I happened to make these changes in the process.
-I just have not gotten to changing them back to the original version on my ubuntu laptop.
-I edited this .xml file: `trajectory_execution.launch.xml`.
+This one should not be _necessary_, but I have included it here so that I am not missing anything as I happened to make these changes in the process.
+I explain in the final notes section why this file matters.
+This is the .xml file I edited: `trajectory_execution.launch.xml`.
 (It is in the same directory as the upper level launch file, If I am not mistaken.)

-I got the idea to edit it [from this post.](https://answers.ros.org/question/196586/how-do-i-disable-execution_duration_monitoring/
+I got the idea to edit it [from this post.](https://answers.ros.org/question/196586/how-do-i-disable-execution_duration_monitoring/)
-)

 Here is what the file looks like for me:
 ```